DeMarre Carroll: Brooklyn Nets (2017–2019)

 On July 13, 2017, Carroll was traded, along with 2018 first and second round draft picks, to the Brooklyn Nets in exchange for Justin Hamilton.
 In his debut for the Nets in their season opener on October 18, 2017, Carroll scored 10 points in a 140–131 loss to the Indiana Pacers.
 On November 26, 2017, he scored a season-high 24 points in a 98–88 win over the Memphis Grizzlies.

 San Antonio Spurs (2019–2020)

 On July 6, 2019, Carroll was traded to the San Antonio Spurs in a three-team trade.

 Return to Houston (2020)

 After getting waived by the Spurs, Carroll was signed by the Houston Rockets on February 21, 2020.

 Coaching career

 On August 2, 2022, Carroll was announced as an assistant coach for the Milwaukee Bucks.
 He joined the staff of head coach Mike Budenholzer who Carroll played under on the Atlanta Hawks.

+On July 4, 2023, Carroll was hired as an assistant coach by the Los Angeles Lakers.

+On June 11, 2025, the Phoenix Suns hired Carroll to serve as an assistant coach under head coach Jordan Ott.